Para-Lang/para-compiler/docs/source/installation.rst

 correct entries to the system, so that you can utilise the compiler right after installation.

-For the installer go to the `release page on github <https://github.com/Para-C/Para-C/releases>`_ and download the version you want.
-The installer will be named after the date of its creation in this format: ``parac-installer-<year>-<month>-<day>.exe``.
+For the installer go to the `release page on github <https://github.com/Para-Lang/Para/releases>`_ and download the version you want.
+The installer will be named after the date of its creation in this format: ``para-installer-<year>-<month>-<day>.exe``.

 Building it yourself (Unix+Windows)
 ===================================

-For all other OS-systems, there are no installers yet for Para-C or entries in package managers, meaning the compiler needs to be either built by yourself using the `parac-build.py` script or used with a python runtime using the `distributed pypi module <../pyapi_ref/index.html> (Python API)`_.
+For all other OS-systems, there are no installers yet for Para or entries in package managers, meaning the compiler needs to be either built by yourself using the `para-build.py` script or used with a python runtime using the `distributed pypi module <../pyapi_ref/index.html> (Python API)`_.

 .. note::